FranSC16/Sentiment-Analysis-Spanish/README.md

 2. **Data Augmentation**
    - Developed a custom data augmentation algorithm for NLP.
-   - Integrated ChatGPT to generate synonyms and expand the dataset.
    - Ensured the augmented data maintained contextual relevance and accuracy.

 3. **Model Development**
    - Experimented with various machine learning models, including traditional classifiers and deep learning architectures.
-   - Implemented transformer-based models and convolutional neural networks for sentiment analysis.
-   - Optimized models using techniques like Kolmogorov Arnold Networks and BitNets.

 4. **Evaluation and Optimization**
    - Evaluated model performance using metrics like accuracy, precision, recall, and F1-score.
-   - Optimized models to reduce computational load and improve inference speed.

 ## Getting Started